MohdSiddiq12/My-Portfolio/README.md

 # Portfolio Website

-Welcome to my portfolio website,designed and developed to showcase my skills and projects.
+Welcome to my portfolio website, designed and developed to showcase my skills and projects.

 ## Overview
 This project aimed to establish an online presence for effectively presenting my work to potential employers or clients.
 The website encompasses key sections that provide a comprehensive view of my professional profile: